daniel-cloudspace/sinkly/Readme.md

 # Abstract
 A Web2.0 website about sinks.
-Post sinks, download sinks, post sinks via mms, learn about sinks, post sinks to facebook and twitter, have sink.ly post to your tumblr, blogspot, or wordpress.
+Post sinks, download sinks, post sinks via MMS, learn about sinks, post sinks to facebook and twitter, have sink.ly post to your tumblr, blogspot, or wordpress.
+Use a neat algorithm to suggest related sinks.

 # Features
 Post sinks: photos, manufacturer, website, info, store locations, installation locations, extract location from exif data if present
 Download sinks: photos, pdf, printable output
-Post sink via mms: take a photo of a sink, upload via mms, assign to user account or create user accout for phone number to be associated with user account later
+Post sink via MMS: take a photo of a sink, upload via mms, assign to user account or create user accout for phone number to be associated with user account later
 Facebook & Twitter posting: full active OpenGraph tags, twitter url shortener Tumblr, Blogspot & wordpress: automate the posting of sinks to blogs. the user gives a username and password for sink.ly, and posts on a schedule
+Reorganizing Sinks: normal users are allowed to suggest changes to sinks, sinktype, sinkcategory.
+Photos: photos are part of a particular Sink with a SinkLocation, different Sinks may share a SinkType, which has

 Main Page: continuous pagination of popular sinks
 Sink Show Page: continuous pagination of photos and sink_locations